 How can we prevent malaria?

 Malaria is a preventable and treatable disease and its prevention requires intervention by multiple stakeholders.
-Spraying homes, schools, hospitals, offices with insecticides and sleeping under insecticide-treated nets (ITNs) are two of the most effective malaria-prevention measures.
+Spraying homes, schools, hospitals, offices with insecticides and sleeping under insecticide-treated nets (ITNs) are two of the most effective prevention measures.
 There is also a need for environmental control to prevent mosquito breeding grounds.